 Absolutely, my friend!
 Trust me, you don’t want to show up and find out it’s sold out.
 Especially during the summer or holiday weekends, these bad boys get snagged weeks in advance.

-Nah, sorry, no cash.
+Nah, sorry: no cash.
 Alcatraz City Cruises are all about those cards.
 So whip out that credit or debit card.

 Big nope!
 Your National Park Pass won’t cut it here because the ticket price is actually for the ferry and audio tour, not an entrance fee to Alcatraz.

 Yep, they’ve got a Family Pack.
-It covers two adults and two kiddos for $131.85.
 Call them at +1-415-981-7625 or get it in person.

 Alcatraz is 1.25 miles offshore from SF.
 You’ll take a ferry from Pier 33 operated exclusively by Alcatraz Cruises.
+If you want the full Pier 33 game plan, here’s our deeper guide to Alcatraz tickets, ferry timing, and what to know before you go.

 Day Tour: Plan to hang around for about 3 hours, including the ferry and cellhouse audio tour.
 Night Tour: A 3-hour evening tour with guided programs and dramatic SF skyline views.
 Behind The Scenes Tour: A 2-hour tour in smaller groups and access to areas off-limits in other tours.